 Disclaimer: Although the data used in the Aero 80 has been produced and processed from third party sources believed to be reliable, no warranty is made regarding accuracy, adequacy or completeness of this information.
 Errors/Bugs may occur and changes may be periodically added to the information herein.
 With questions, corrections & recommendations please get in touch here

 Data partners: We are constantly evaluating new datasets for the Aero 80, if you would like to partner with us get in touch here

 NOTE: These data do NOT reflect the dynamics of longer term flight schedules.
 Many carriers publish a larger set of flights for travel periods farther out, only to adjust them later as those travel periods approach and they have improved insights on projected demand, aircraft availability and other factors.
-Carrier Region & Country is currently tied to the HQ of the Airline.

 The data in this dashboard reflects worldwide flight operations of 80 airlines comprising Kambr's Aero 80 Index.
 It measures the actual performance of flights as compared to the intended supply offered by the carrier in the prior days, as expressed by their published near-term schedules.

 A statistical measure often called "Completion Factor" is calculated by dividing metrics for those flights actually operated by those for all flights scheduled.
 In ordinary times, completion factors tend to be around 99% +/- for most carriers unless they are forced to cancel large portions of their ops.